 KSU economist: Industries getting the most relief are bit players in Georgia

-KENNESAW, Ga.
 (Jun 1, 2017) — President Donald Trump’s decision to start backing out of the Paris climate pact drew

 “We don’t want to overstate what getting out of the Paris accords would mean,” said

 Tutterow said some industries that would get the most relief from the policy reversal

-A leader in innovative teaching and learning, Kennesaw State University offers more than 150 undergraduate, graduate and doctoral degrees to its more than 35,000 students.
+A leader in innovative teaching and learning, Kennesaw State University offers more than 150 undergraduate, graduate and doctoral degrees to its approximately 38,000 students.
 With 13 colleges on two metro Atlanta campuses, Kennesaw State is a member of the University System of Georgia and the third-largest university in the state.
 The university’s vibrant campus culture, diverse population, strong global ties and entrepreneurial spirit draw students from throughout the region and from 92 countries across the globe.
-A Carnegie-designated doctoral institution, it is one of the 50 largest public institutions in the country.
+Kennesaw State is a Carnegie-designated doctoral research institution (R2), placing it among an elite group of only 6 percent of U.S. colleges and universities with an R1 or R2 status, and one of the 50 largest public institutions in the country.
 For more information, visit kennesaw.edu.

 1000 Chastain Road Kennesaw, GA 30144 Phone: 470-578-6000

 1100 South Marietta Pkwy Marietta, GA 30060 Phone: 470-578-6000